-Subject School 2020-21 School 2021-22 District 2020-21 District 2021-22 State 2020-21 State 2021-22

-Suspensions 0.00 0.00 0.06 2.51 0.20 3.17

-Expulsions 0.00 0.00 0.00 0.05 0.00 0.07
+This table displays suspensions and expansions data.
+Rate School 2020-21 School 2021-22 School 2022-23 District 2020-21 District 2021-22 District 2022-23 State 2020-21 State 2021-22 State 2022-23 Suspensions 0.00 0.00 0.00 0.06 2.51 2.70 0.20 3.17 3.60 Expulsions 0.00 0.00 0.00 0.00 0.05 0.05 0.00 0.07 0.08

-2021-22 Suspensions and Expulsions by Student Group
+2022-23 Suspensions and Expulsions by Student Group

 Student Group Suspensions Rate Expulsions Rate

-All Students 0.00 0.00
+All Students 0 0

-Female 0.00 0.00
+Female 0 0

-Male 0.00 0.00
+Male 0 0

+Non-Binary

-American Indian or Alaska Native 0.00 0.00
+American Indian or Alaska Native 0 0

-Asian 0.00 0.00
+Asian 0 0

-Black or African American 0.00 0.00
+Black or African American 0 0

-Filipino 0.00 0.00
+Filipino 0 0

-Hispanic or Latino 0.00 0.00
+Hispanic or Latino 0 0

-Native Hawaiian or Pacific Islander 0.00 0.00
+Native Hawaiian or Pacific Islander 0 0

-Two or More Races 0.00 0.00
+Two or More Races 0 0

-White 0.00 0.00
+White 0 0

-English Learners 0.00 0.00
+English Learners 0 0

-Foster Youth 0.00 0.00
+Foster Youth 0 0

-Homeless 0.00 0.00
+Homeless 0 0

-Socioeconomically Disadvantaged 0.00 0.00
+Socioeconomically Disadvantaged 0 0

-Students Receiving Migrant Education Services 0.00 0.00
+Students Receiving Migrant Education Services 0 0

-Students with Disabilities 0.00 0.00
+Students with Disabilities 0 0

-2022-23 School Safety Plan
+2023-24 School Safety Plan

 KIPP Adelante's school safety plan is updated annually and reviewed with teachers and Administration on an ongoing basis.
-This year's review occurred October 2022.
+This year's review occurred October 2023.
 The plan includes emergency procedures for lockdowns, evacuations, and medical emergencies.
 It also includes an extensive emergency response guide covering a wide range of emergency situations.
 The School Safety Plan includes procedures for fire, earthquake, and lockdown and evacuations, as well as our annual drill calendar.
 Drills happen every month at KIPP Adelante and staff members practice evacuating and taking attendance of their class.
 This is also a way for students to practice what to do during an emergency.
 KIPP Adelante also takes part in the CA Great Shake drill where we initiate our incident command center.
 During this drill we complete search and rescue, have a first aid station, and practice reunification by allowing parents to practice how to "pick up their kids" during an emergency.
 This always serves as a great way for staff members to fully know their roles and ask questions if needed.
 Overall, staff at KIPP Adelante understand our safety plan and know what to do during emergency situations, to ensure student safety is always a priority.